saltant-org/saltant/docs/source/using/celery-workers.rst

     $ while true; do s3cmd sync logs/ s3://saltant/; sleep 5; done

 where ``logs/`` is the workers logs directory and ``saltant`` is the name of the S3 bucket.
+Note that ``s3cmd`` is *not* an efficient method for syncing logs to S3; if you're running saltant at a large scale you will want to use other methods (or at the very least sleep for longer).

 ..
 Links